Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 1. Select `Anki card format...`.
 1. Set "Model" as `JP Mining Note`, and "Deck" to whatever your Anki deck is.
-1. Copy and paste the following values into the fields (the custom markers won't be available in the dropdown arrow):
+1. Copy and paste the following values into the fields (the custom helpers won't be available in the dropdown arrow):

 ??? example "Click here to see the fields to copy and paste."